valkey-io/valkey-doc/commands/xread.md

 operations are used.

 In order to block, the **BLOCK** option is used, together with the number of milliseconds we want to block before timing out.
-Normally Redis blocking commands take timeouts in seconds, however this command takes a millisecond timeout, even if normally the server will have a timeout resolution near to 0.1 seconds.
+Normally Valkey blocking commands take timeouts in seconds, however this command takes a millisecond timeout, even if normally the server will have a timeout resolution near to 0.1 seconds.
 This time it is possible to block for a shorter time in